Romulus and Remus: Life of Romulus (Plutarch)

 Plutarch relates the legend in chapters 2–10 of the Life of Romulus.
 He dedicates the most attention, nearly half the entire account, to conflict with Amulius.

 Fasti (Ovid)

 Fasti, the epic Latin poem by Ovid from the early 1st century AD, contains a complete account of the twins' tale.
 Notably, it relates a tale wherein the ghost of Remus appears to Faustulus and his wife, whom the poet calls "Acca".
-In the story, Remus appears to them while in bed and expresses his anger at Celer for killing him and his own, as well as Romulus' unquestioned fraternal love.
+In the story, Remus appears to them while in bed and expresses his anger at Romulus's worker Celer for killing him on his own and affirms Romulus's fraternal love.

 Roman History (Dio)

 Roman History by Cassius Dio survives in fragments from various commentaries.
 They contain a more-or-less complete account.
-In them, he mentions an oracle that had predicted Amulius' death by a son of Numitor as the reason the Alban king expelled the boys.
+In them, he mentions an oracle that had predicted Amulius's death by a son of Numitor as the reason the Alban king expelled the boys.
 There is also a mention of "another Romulus and Remus" and another Rome having been founded long before on the same site.